maryclaireteahan/hazelsnutsaboutvintage/README.md

 - [Lucidchart](https://lucid.app/) for providing me with tools to create my database system
 - [Balsamiq](https://balsamiq.com/wireframes/) was used to create wireframes
 - [mycolor](https://mycolor.space/) was used to generate color gradient
+- [Stripe Documentation](https://stripe.com/docs) for familiarising myself with how it works
+- [Bootstrap](https://mdbootstrap.com/docs/standard/navigation/footer/) for choosing suitable a footer and applying my own styling where necessary
+- [MailChimp](https://us11.admin.mailchimp.com/) for the subscription input which I then modified
 </details>

 - - -